 The Lock-In Mechanics: What Adopting LiteRT-LM Means for Your Inference Stack

-The technical lock-in is layered.
+The technical lock-in was layered, and most of those layers have since thinned.
 At the model layer: maximum Gemma 4 throughput on mobile NPU still requires LiteRT-converted model files.
-Google’s May 5, 2026 release of standalone MTP drafters on HuggingFace resolves the framework-portability half of this constraint: vLLM, SGLang, Transformers, MLX, and Ollama users can now run MTP-accelerated Gemma 4 inference without LiteRT. llama.cpp cannot access these drafters yet.
-At the runtime layer: NPU acceleration on Qualcomm hardware requires device-specific QNN pre-compiled binaries tied to LiteRT’s delegate architecture.
-(Bringing Multimodal Gemma 4 E2B to the Edge: LiteRT-LM and Qualcomm QNN — Google Developer Experts / Medium) At the API layer: Kotlin is stable for Android, Python is stable for server/desktop, but Swift remains in development — so any team building iOS production apps in native Swift cannot ship on LiteRT-LM today without wrapping the C++ library.
-(LiteRT-LM Overview — Google AI for Developers)
+Google’s May 5, 2026 release of standalone MTP drafters on HuggingFace resolved the framework-portability half of this constraint: vLLM, SGLang, Transformers, MLX, and Ollama users can run MTP-accelerated Gemma 4 inference without LiteRT.
+[Updated June 2026] llama.cpp joined that list on June 7 via PR #23398, so the framework-portability story for MTP is now closed across the major runtimes.
+At the runtime layer: NPU acceleration on Qualcomm hardware still requires device-specific QNN pre-compiled binaries tied to LiteRT’s delegate architecture, and that piece has not opened.
+(Bringing Multimodal Gemma 4 E2B to the Edge: LiteRT-LM and Qualcomm QNN, Google Developer Experts) At the API layer: Kotlin is stable for Android and Python is stable for server and desktop.
+[Updated June 2026] Swift is no longer in development; v0.12.0 shipped native Swift APIs with Metal GPU for iOS, so the iOS-team argument for staying on the C++ library has gone away.
+(Release v0.12.0, google-ai-edge/LiteRT-LM)

 A vendor releases a high-quality open-weight model under a permissive license, distributes a version of those weights missing a performance-critical component, and routes full capability through its own runtime.
-Google partially reversed the MTP component gap on May 5 — opening access to Transformers-compatible frameworks. llama.cpp remains without a path to native MTP support.
+[Updated June 2026] That was the shape of the launch.
+Google reversed the MTP component gap on May 5 by publishing standalone drafters, llama.cpp implemented native support a month later, and the Swift gap closed in v0.12.0.
+What remains is narrower and more honest about itself: peak mobile NPU throughput on Qualcomm silicon still routes through LiteRT-converted weights and Google’s QNN delegate.
+The lock-in that survived is the hardware-acceleration layer, not the model-portability layer.

 Decision Framework: When to Use LiteRT-LM vs. llama.cpp vs. ONNX Runtime for Edge Deployment